Step 1: Start RisingWave

 What’s next?

 Congratulations!
 You’ve successfully started RisingWave and conducted some initial data analysis.
-To explore further, you may want to:- Check out the ready-to-run examples:
+To explore further, you can:- Follow another tutorial:

-- Read our documentation to learn about how to ingest data from data streaming sources, transform data, and deliver data to downstream systems.
+- Dive deeper into our documentation to learn about ingesting data, performing data transformations, and delivering data to downstream systems.